mtavkhelidze/fp-plus-plus/readme.md

 2. Copy the `fp` directory from `include` into your include path.
 3. Include the library with `#include <fp/fp.h>`.
 4. Compile with a C++20-compliant compiler.

+Requires a C++20-compatible compiler (tested with GCC 13 and Clang 16).

 ```bash
 g++ -Iinclude -o fp_test main.cpp -std=c++20 -g -O0